Chart Component

 Configure the Chart Component

-Using a Chart component, show the aggregated provider data.
+Using a Chart component, you can display the aggregated provider data.

 3. | In the Chart Title field, enter Providers. |